queilawithaQ/documentation/_general/integrations/assertible.md

 ### Triggering tests during a build

-To test your API or web app during your CI build, Assertible recommends building and running your app on Codeship, and then using an `ngrok` tunnel to trigger the test suite.
+To test your API or web app during your CI build, Assertible recommends building and running your app on CodeShip, and then using an `ngrok` tunnel to trigger the test suite.

 To do this, add the following script in your repository, that you will then call from your [codeship-steps.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}):